-(k) Provisions to grant the Board and the Department of Public Health with access and audit authority over Qualified Patient Care Assessment Program information and records during normal business hours.
+(m) Provisions to grant the QPSD and the Department of Public Health (DPH) with access and audit authority over Patient Care Assessment Program information and records during normal business hours.

-(l) Provisions to require administration of a reasonable and comprehensive evaluation of a licensee's clinical skills, competence and judgment, upon request of and for filing with the Board.
+(n) Provisions to require administration of a reasonable and comprehensive evaluation of a licensee's clinical skills, competence and judgment, upon request of and for filing with the Board.

-(m) The governing body shall establish a committee charged with overseeing safety and maintenance of facilities and equipment, and the Patient Care Assessment Coordinator shall receive periodic reports from this committee.
+(o) The governing body shall establish a committee charged with overseeing safety and maintenance of facilities and equipment, and the Patient Care Assessment Coordinator shall receive periodic reports from this committee.

-3.08: Qualified Patient Care Assessment Program - Major Incident Reporting to the Board of Registration
+3.08: Patient Care Assessment Program - Safety and Quality Review Reporting to the QPSD

-in Medicine
+(1) The requirement that health care facilities establish reporting and screening systems for identifying adverse events, as well as internal procedures for the review and analysis of those events, is intended to promote quality improvement, patient safety and peer review at each facility.
+In addition, to allow the Board to meet its own statutory responsibility for the oversight of PCA programs, each health care facility must report certain adverse events, as defined in 243 CMR 3.08(2), to the QPSD.

-(1) Introduction.
-The requirement that health care facilities establish reporting and screening criteria for adverse events, as well as internal procedures for the review and analysis of incidents, is intended to promote quality assurance and peer review at each facility.
-In addition, to allow the Board to meet its own statutory responsibility for the oversight of quality assurance programs, each health care facility must report Major Incidents as defined in 243 CMR 3.08(2)(a) through (d) to the Board.
+(2) The following types of adverse events that have not been reported to the Department of Public Health as Serious Reportable Events (SREs) must be reported as Safety and Quality Review (SQR) reports by the health care facility to the QPSD:

-(2) The following types of Major Incidents must be reported by the health care facility to the Board:
+(a) All patient deaths or serious injuries that were unanticipated when considering the patient’s illness or underlying condition on presentation.

-(a) Maternal deaths that are related to delivery.
+(b) “Serious injury” means the following:

-(b) Death in the course of, or resulting from, elective ambulatory procedures.
+1. physical or mental impairment that substantially limits one or more of the patient’s major life activities in the short term, which may become a disability if extended long term;

-(c) Any invasive diagnostic procedure or surgical intervention performed on the wrong organ, extremity or body part.
+2. a substantial change in the patient’s long term risk status, such that care or monitoring based on accepted national standards is required that was not required before the event;

-(d) All deaths or major or permanent impairments of bodily functions other than those reported in 243 CMR 3.08(2)(a) through (c) that are not ordinarily expected as a result of the patient’s condition on presentation.
+3. a loss of a body part; or

-The first three types of major incidents are specific outcomes that should be reported without regard to the underlying circumstances.
-The fourth type of major incident represents severe adverse outcomes that fall outside the realm of ordinarily expectable results, taking into account the nature of the underlying disease process and the recognized risks and benefits of appropriate medical responses to it.
-An event may be of this last type solely by virtue of its rarity as a natural outcome of the disease or intervention.
-Identification of an event as any one of the four types of major incidents, rare or not, does not necessarily indicate either that the outcome was preventable or that it resulted from substandard medical practice.
+4. a major intervention for correction; such as surgery or transfer to a higher level of care.

-(3) Health care facilities shall file major incident reports with the Board on a quarterly basis.
-When reporting a major incident, health care facilities shall use the Board’s form prescribed for that purpose.
-For each major incident, the form will require the submission of certain information including but not limited to a description of the major incident, the results of the internal investigation and a description of the corrective measures taken by the health care facility.
-The reporting of the name(s) of the licensee(s) involved in the major incident initially will be optional.
-If the health care facility chooses to withhold the name(s) of the involved licensee(s), the Board may require additional information to enable it to evaluate the licensee’s background, skills and involvement in prior major incidents.
-If at any time during the course of its investigation, the Board requires the name(s) of the involved licensee(s) in order to assess the adequacy of the response of the health care facility’s PCA program to the major incident, the facility shall provide such name(s).
+(3) Health care facilities shall file SQR reports with the Board on a quarterly basis.
+SQR reports shall be submitted to the QPSD within 3 months after the adverse event is identified for review by the health care facility.
+When reporting an SQR, health care facilities shall use the QPSD’s form prescribed for that purpose.
+The report shall include, at a minimum, a description of the adverse event, the results of the internal investigation and a description of the corrective actions or performance improvement measures taken by the health care facility.
+The reporting of the name(s) of the patient or the licensee(s) involved in the event is not required.
+However, the QPSD may require additional information to enable it to evaluate the licensee’s background, skills and involvement in prior adverse events and may require the name(s) of the involved licensee(s) in order to assess the adequacy of the response of the health care facility’s PCA program to the adverse event.